 If the answer is simply that Influencer B has lots of followers but very few engaged followers, you need to abandon them.

 Of course, you can also run contests with your influencer to see how cohorts who engaged in your contest compare behaviourally with those who missed the contest.
-This can give you better insights into how effective a contest was, as well as how engaged your influencers followers are.
+This can give your marketing team better insights into how effective a contest was, as well as how engaged your influencers’ followers are.
 If they’re not even engaging with a contest, it should tell you that they’re not super engaged.

 Cohorts Who Clicked on Affiliate Links

 One of the goals of influencer marketing is to build relationships with other brands.
 But the end goal is always revenue.

 As such, what you’ll want to do is add an affiliate link to each piece of content that your influencer shares.
 These links take a prospective customer to your product and increase conversions, but you can also use the link in another way.

 For example, you can compare people who engaged with the content shared by Influencer A with the content shared by Influencer B to see which group is clicking on your affiliate links more (converting).